-- 15. The location of percolation test holes on the property shall be shown.
-All percolation test holes used in determining the absorption area size shall be within the primary absorption area location. - 16.
-The location of all soil pits on the property shall be shown. - 17.
-The flow line elevation of the building sewer stub-out shall be indicated on the plans.
-The flow line elevations of all tank inlets and outlets shall be provided.
-The flow line elevation of the distribution box or other device inlet and outlet shall be provided.
-The elevation of each trench bottom shall be provided. - 18.
-The location of the cleanout(s) shall be shown. - 19.
-Pipe specifications for all parts of the system shall be provided. - 20.
-The absorption trench depth-shall be indicated. - 21.
-The absorption trench media/product shall be indicated. - 22.
-Soil information including hydraulic conductivity, redoximorphic features and depth to bedrock found in the primary and secondary absorption areas from the soil pit shall be provided. - 23.
+- 15. The location of percolation test holes on the property must be shown.
+All percolation test holes used in determining the absorption area size must be within the primary absorption area location. - 16.
+The location of all soil pits on the property must be shown. - 17.
+The flow line elevation of the building sewer stub-out must be indicated on the plans.
+The flow line elevations of all tank inlets and outlets must be provided.
+The flow line elevation of the distribution box or other device inlet and outlet must be provided.
+The elevation of each trench bottom must be provided. - 18.
+The location of the cleanout(s) must be shown. - 19.
+Pipe specifications for all parts of the system must be provided. - 20.
+The absorption trench depth must be indicated. - 21.
+The absorption trench media/product must be indicated. - 22.
+Soil information including hydraulic conductivity, redoximorphic features and depth to bedrock found in the primary and secondary absorption areas from the soil pit must be provided. - 23.
 Pumped effluent systems - a.
-All pertinent data required for conventional system shall be provided. - b.
+All pertinent data required for conventional system must be provided. - b.
 Indicate the calculated dose volume. - c.
-Provide the construction details on the dose tank. - d.
+Provide the construction details and inside dimensions on the dose tank. - d.
 Indicate the length and diameter of the pumped effluent line. - e.
 Indicate the length and diameter of the pipe from dose chamber to the distribution system. - f.
 Indicate the elevation difference between the inlet to the distribution system and pump's shut-off elevation. - g.
 Provide the brand, model number and pump curve of effluent pump specified.
-Include the calculations used to determine the dose volume per minute and friction head. - h.
-Provide details of the pump control assembly not limited to floats, alarm or control panels, electrical wiring - 24.
+Include the calculations used to determine the dose volume per minute and friction head.
+Provide details of the pump control assembly. - 24.
 Indicate the diversion device to be used and its location. - 25.
-Systems included in the Onsite Monitoring Program shall be submitted with a valid contract with a Certified Monitoring Provider.
+Systems included in the Onsite Monitoring Program must be submitted with a valid contract with a Certified Monitoring Provider.